15astro/docker-experiments/README.md

 10. Add --init to add avoid pid 1 problem
 11. Use tagged images vs latest as latest may change
 12. Run with non-root.
 Use USER directive in dockerfile
+13. Use HEALTHCHECK directive within dockerfile for healthcheck